marvinhagemeister/frontend-boilerplate/README.md

 # Frontend-Boilerplate - Save time bootstrapping a new project
-Always wanted to use a modern frontend environment but all the js-tools intimidate you?
-Then this project is made for you.
 Frontend-Boilerplate sets up a modern frontend environment with best practices already backed in.
-Under the hood it uses [babel](https://github.com/babel/babel) to transpile ES6 to ES5, [webpack](https://github.com/webpack/webpack) to bundle all your modules and [mocha](https://github.com/mochajs/mocha) as a testrunner.
+Under the hood it uses [babel](https://github.com/babel/babel) to transpile ES6 to ES5, [webpack](https://github.com/webpack/webpack) to bundle all your modules and [ava](https://github.com/sindresorhus/ava) for testing.

 ## Features
 - Standard 7-1 SASS folder structure
 - JS and SASS hot module reloading (no need to refresh the browser)
-- BrowserSync for syncing scrolling, inputs and navigation
-- Babel to transpile ES6 to ES5
+- Completely synchronized browser behaviour (scrolling, user input, etc)
+- Automatic ES6->ES5 transpiling
-- Code coverage reporting with istanbul
+- Code coverage reporting
+- Parallel tests with full support for promises and async

 ## Installation
 Clone the repository: